|

 What do you think about the amount of sodium in one quesadilla?
 We’d love to hear from you if you want to share your thoughts in the comments box below.

-Here is a summary of the nutritional information for a serving of the Taco Bell chicken quesadilla.
+Here is a summary of the nutrition facts for a Taco Bell chicken quesadilla.

 Serving Size 1 Quesadilla